TamimEhsan/interview-questions-bangladesh/README.md

 <details>
 <summary>
-[DB] Briefly mention the differences between where and having clause
+Briefly mention the differences between where and having clause
 </summary>
 <br>
 [Answer]